 When it comes to mobile app development, many UX designers and software engineers overlook the importance of accessibility.
 Most applications are not tailored for people with some form of limitation.
 While many development teams see accessibility as a ''nice to have'' feature, it plays a critical role in today's mobile world.
-Building an EdTech mobile app with accessibility in mind can dramatically improve user experience and increase revenue.
+Building an Edtech mobile app with accessibility in mind can dramatically improve user experience and increase revenue.

 In addition to moral considerations, you can expand your user base by making it more inclusive.
 From a business perspective, it makes sense to try to reach 15% of additional users.
 Last but not least, governments are beginning to implement laws and regulations that require equal access for all users.
 More on this later.

 Since accessibility positively impacts applications, one might wonder why this is often overlooked.
 There are several reasons.
-Both Android and iOS have evolving ecosystems, which means all platforms are creating new accessibility features.
+Android and iOS have evolving ecosystems, meaning all platforms are creating new accessibility features.
 Many assistive technologies are available for developers, but they are still under development.
-Even when they can be used, it often takes a lot of time and practice to implement accessibility features, and developers, let alone UX designers, often have no experience with them, making it difficult to design and test.
+Even when they can be used, it typically takes a lot of time and practice to implement accessibility features, and developers, let alone UX designers, often have no experience with them, making it difficult to design and test.
 Finally, unlike the Web Content Accessibility Guidelines (WCAG) for educational websites, there is no single document that defines accessibility standards for mobile applications.